prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/21_my-dharma.md

 Hope I will get time to fill in my personal thoughts on these later.

+### The Zeroth Law

+(Created Mar 22, 2016 from notes) (Updated Mar 07, 2022)

+'Belief' is a dangerous word.
+A single word that washes down the drain everything science apparently tends to establish.
+Thus, it is the 'Only rule' that needs to be specified, the only assumption, the only imposition.
+Free-thinkers don't believe without reason.
+In fact, where there is reason, there is no need for the word belief itself.
+There is a saying in Bengali, 'bishaash ey milai bostu, torke bohudur' (belief dissolves the most far-fetched of arguments).
+This is the only phrase I am afraid of.
+The only phrase I have lost numerous arguments to, with my pious granny.

+But what is belief?
+1+1 equals 2.
+Alice believes in it.
+She knows all of known mathematics and physics will collapse if any day this proves to be wrong.
+She was excited to interact with her new digital assistant, Bob.
+To start testing Bob's computational prowess, she asked the same.
+Pop came the reply!
+10. What!
+How can it possibly be!
+This is the device every fragment of humanity now relies on?!
+The argument ran for hours.
+Every single mathematical equation returned a seemingly junk answer.
+11+1 returned 100, 11x11 returned 1000.
+She panicked.

+She dialled her friend, Carole, who advised Alice to beta-test Bob.
+Carole is a computer scientist, the bridge between humanity and those freak silicon bricks.
+She came to the rescue and passed her judgement.
+Apparently, no one was wrong!
+There happens to be other number systems than decimal, the one we were taught in nursery by counting our fingers.
+Bob was spot correct in its own binary number system.
+Makes me wonder.
+What if we had only one finger in each hand?
+Would we be more proficient in binary?
+My conscience comments, definitely; and that would be the middle-finger of million of years of biological evolution.

+Ramakrishna Paramhansa, a Hindu sage wanted to explore what other religions has to offer.
+He converted to Islam; and then to Christianity.
+Finally, he concluded, all religions are but different paths leading to the same goal of enlightenment, like rivers flowing down to the same ocean.
+Is atheism, also such a tributary?
+In essence, is it a belief-system that has no place for divinity, but is that the only difference from the others?
+The answer is both yes, and no. Just as different wavelength of light forms different colour of rays, different religions shine only in their narrow band.
+Just as a red apple cannot be viewed in blue light, most religions are intolerant towards elements of others.
+Atheist see is white light.
+Atheism indeed is a belief system.
+But one that is tolerant towards all.
+A neutral observer who silently mocks everything without a reason.
+At the same time, atheist do not emit any light.
+Others see them as dark bodies of pure evil.
+But they are potentially harmless creatures.
+They don't declare wars or shout slogans.
+They consider themselves as enlightened beings, who can see over the veil of selected frequencies.

+There is one more idea that is worth discussion.
+Intuition.
+Belief is not intuition.
+Quantum mechanics, one of the pillars of modern physics is counter-intuitive.
+That does not in any way imply you must believe in quantum mechanics to grasp it.
+You can totally remain foe to the counter-intuitive aspects yet appreciate the mathematical elegance of its postulates and how it conforms to the reality of our universe.
+In fact, Albert Einstein himself wasted a good deal of neural activity in trying to prove wrong the theory he himself helped invent.

+The zeroth law touches upon the ideas that will develop in depth as you move along other topics I discuss.
+Sit back!
+The bumpy ride is just about to begin.

 ### God and Mayonnaise

 I really like the Socrates way of a conversation or debate.
 So let me present what I believe in via these dialogues